ONSdigital/sdg_data_updates/template/QA_template.md

 **Run date and time: `r Sys.time()`**

 ## Introduction
-*This is only a template and will not produce real output as the variables * *referred to in the code do not exist - in a real one they will be pulled from* *the other scripts*

 Short explanation that can include details such as:

 - why the indicator has been automated

-- what this htmml file is for e.g. 'This file runs some basic checks on the csv numbers and gives information about the update.'
+- what this htmml output is for e.g. 'This file runs some basic checks on the csv output and highlights some specific things that should manually be checked.'

-- specific things that should be checked in addition to reading this document e.g. if provisional figures are likely to be included but this info is not picked up by the automation you may put something like "Before putting the csv in the indicator file please check if the most recent figures are provisional.
-Check this in the source data.
+- specific things that should be checked in addition to reading this document e.g. if provisional figures are likely to be included but this info is not picked up by the automation you may put something like "Before putting the csv in the indicator file please check in the source data if the most recent figures are provisional.
 If they are, in the indicator csv file change the observation status to 'Provisional'."

 - other important info you think the user needs to be aware of.

 ## Configurations
+in this section list the settings (configurations) and use snippets of code to print the user input.
+The double asterisks make the text bold, while `r` tells markdown to read the text inside the back-ticks as code.

+An example of what you may put in this section -

 The configurations are:

-*in this section list the configuration options and use snippets of code to * *print the user inpute.g.:*

-- filepath: `r paste0(input_folder, "/", filename)`
+- filepath for the input data: **`r paste0(getwd(), "/", input_folder, "/", filename)`**
-- name of the tab the data are in: `r tab_name`
+- name of the tab the data are in: **`r tab_name`**
-- row number of the column names: `r header_row`
+- row number of the column names: **`r header_row`**
-- output folder: `r output_folder`
+- location of the outputs: **`r output_folder`**

 ## Basic checks
+Use this section to highlight anything you think may have gone wrong in the code.
+You may want to use chunks of code within this file to perform some basic checks, or you may just pull in variables that were created in the main scripts (like with the configurations above).

+For example, when pulling data from nomis, where there are multiple year types (e.g. Jan to Dec, Apr to March etc), it may not be clear just from the output which data have been pulled from nomis.
+In such a case this section may read

 We should only use data for the calendar year (Jan-Dec).
 The months contained in the data for this run are: `r unique_months_retained`.
 If the given months are incorrect please check the nomis selections are correct, and regenerate the link